-The importance of this rational debate is underlined by the fact that all ethical analyses, and the critical reflection associated with it, are conducted in the context of uncertainty: the moral agent can never claim to have complete knowledge about a situation, or that all consequences of all actions in that situation are known or can be foreseen.
+The importance of this rational debate is underlined by the fact that all ethical analyses, and the critical reflection associated with it, are always conducted in the context of uncertainty: the moral agent can never claim to have complete knowledge about a situation, or that all consequences of all actions in that situation are known or can be foreseen.
 Within such a context of uncertainty, no action and no decision is self-evident; on the contrary, from an ethical point of view every action and every decision made in the face of uncertainty ultimately requires a sound justification, and it is at this point that, rational ethical debate and critical ethical reflection can help to explicate and clarify the value basis of actions and decisions, and to deepen insight into their expected consequences.
 Since there are numerous uncertainties with regards to global climate change in so far as that all of its causes, and all possible measures to mitigate or adapt to it are not known, an ethics of global climate change will have to explicitly deal with the complicating factor of uncertainty.
-In the sections below, the meaning and importance of this will be articulated in more detail.